F-Adams/FindGit/README.md

 ## Testing
 While I have worked to explore as many edge cases as I could think of, it is possible that there are bugs and other issues that
 I might want to explore further in the future.
 Fell free to test the app thourghly.
 Suggestions and feedback is always welcome!

+## Live Demo
+You can find a live working demo of this project at the following URL[findGit Live Demo](https://colony7.com/codeky/findGit/)